Tennis Wales believes in fair play and, that every participant has the right to compete knowing that they, and their competitors, are clean.

 - Disclose the identity of your support personnel upon request from an Anti-Doping Organisation

-Strict liability means that a player is solely responsible for any banned substance they use, attempt to use, or is found in their system, regardless of how it got there or whether there was any intention to cheat.
+Strict liability is the underlying principle of anti-doping and means that a player is solely responsible for any banned substance they use, attempt to use, or is found in their system, regardless of how it got there or whether there was any intention to cheat.

 The Prohibited List details all the substances and methods that are banned for use in sport.
 It is set by WADA and is updated on the first day of each year.

 The list is divided into categories and identifies substances that are prohibited all of the time (in-competition and out-of-competition), and those that are only prohibited during a competition (in-competition only).